SaifurRR/ML-Model-Pipeline/README.md

 # ML Pipeline Steps
-In this project, we will be using a dataset containing bone marrow transplantation characteristics for pediatric patients from UCI’s Machine Learning Repository.
+In this project, we use a dataset containing bone marrow transplantation characteristics for pediatric patients from UCI’s Machine Learning Repository.

 We will use the dataset (http://archive.ics.uci.edu/ml/machine-learning-databases/abalone/abalone.data), to build a pipeline, containing all preprocessing and data cleaning steps, and then select the best classifier to predict patient survival.